Mango Sticky Rice

 Instructions

 • Prepare the rice.
-In a large bowl, thoroughly wash and drain the rice with cold water until the water is clear.
+In a large bowl, thoroughly wash and drain the sticky rice with cold water until the water is clear.
 About 3-5 times.
-Let the rice soak in 2 cups of water for at least 4 hours or overnight.
+Let the rice soak in 2 cups water for at least 1 hour or overnight.

 • Steam the rice.
-Using a steamer, bring the lower pot of water to a hard boil.
-Drain the rice and lay the sticky rice on a lined steamer.
-(You can line the steamer with parchment paper, cheesecloth, or banana leaf).
-Cover with the lid and steam on medium-high heat for 25-35 minutes until the rice is soft and translucent.
+Boil the water in your steamer over high heat.
+Drain the rice and lay the sticky rice on a cheesecloth or parchment paper in the steamer—cover and steam for 25 minutes or until the rice is soft and translucent.

-• Make the sweet coconut sauce for the rice.
-While the rice is cooking, place the coconut milk, salt, sugar, pandan leaves in a small saucepan.
-Mix together until the sugar dissolves and bring to a simmer/gentle boil for 3 minutes until it slightly thickens.
+• Sweet coconut sauce.
+While the rice is cooking, in a small saucepan over medium heat, add 1 cup coconut milk, sugar, and salt.
+Mix until the sugar dissolves, then bring to a simmer and simmer for 3 minutes until it slightly thickens.
 Set aside.

-• Make the salted coconut drizzle.
-Mix together the cornstarch and water in a small bowl.
-In a saucepan, add 3/4 cup of coconut milk and 1/4 tsp of salt on medium heat until the mixture comes to a gentle boil.
-Slowly pour the cornstarch slurry into the saucepan and mix until the sauce thickens.
+• Salted coconut drizzle.
+In a small bowl, mix the cornstarch and water to make the cornstarch slurry.
+Next, in a saucepan over medium heat, add 2/3 cup coconut milk and salt on medium heat until the mixture comes to a gentle simmer.
+Slowly pour in the cornstarch slurry and stir until the sauce thickens.
 Set aside.

-• Mix rice and coconut sauce.
-Once the rice is cooked, place the rice in a heat-proof bowl and pour the sweet coconut sauce onto the rice, and mix.
-Stir and break up any lumps and then cover with foil and let the coconut sauce steep for 20 minutes.
+• Mix rice and sweet coconut sauce.
+Once the sticky rice is cooked, place it in a heatproof bowl, pour the sweet coconut sauce over it, and mix.
+Microwave for 1-2 minutes until the rice has absorbed the coconut sauce.

 • Prepare the mangos.
-Peel the mangos and slice the cheeks from the seed.
-Then slice the cheeks vertically in thin slices.
+Peel the mangos, place the mango stem side down, and vertically slice the cheeks from the pit.
+Then slice the cheeks into thin slices.

 • Serve.
-Serve the mango and sticky rice.
-Garnish with toasted sesame seeds and the salted coconut drizzle.
+Serve the mango sticky rice garnished with the salted coconut drizzle and toasted sesame seeds.

 Notes